unbearables/graylog-plugin-jira/README.md

 * Optional: Run `mvn jdeb:jdeb` and `mvn rpm:rpm` to create a DEB and RPM package respectively.
 * Copy generated JAR file in target directory to your Graylog plugin directory.
 * Restart the Graylog.

-This sets the version numbers, creates a tag and pushes to GitHub.
-Travis CI will build the release artifacts and upload to GitHub automatically.